Methal-Abeywickrama/Project-Etch-a-sketch/README.md

 # Project-Etch-a-sketch
-Part of the odin project curriculum
+This is written as a part of the odin project curriculum